-f.
-Re-instatement (i) Executive Directors As enumerated in the Revised Corporate Governance Manual of the Bank, a temporary (ii) Non-Executive Directors disqualified director shall, within sixty (60) (iii) Independent Directors business days from such disqualification, may take the appropriate action to remedy or correct his disqualification and to be reinstated to his position. g.
-Suspension (i) Executive Directors In case of violation of any of the provisions of the Revised Manual of Corporate Governance (ii) Non-Executive Directors of the Bank, the suspension from office shall (iii) Independent Directors be imposed in case of second violation.
+(iii) Independent Directors disqualification. business days from such disqualification, may take the appropriate action to remedy or correct his disqualification and to be re- instated to his position. g.
+Suspension (i) Executive Directors Suspension of a director from office shall be imposed on the second violation of any provisions of the revised Corporate In case of violation of any of the provisions of the Revised Manual of Corporate Governance of the Bank, the suspension of the directors (ii) Non-Executive Directors (iii) Independent Directors Governance Manual of the Bank. from office shall be imposed in case of second violation.
 The duration of the suspension shall depend on the gravity of the violation.